awslabs/aws-devops-essential/1_Lab1.md

 **_Note:_** Replace <<ID>> with the id value that appeared in the output of the previous step.

-5. Did the build succeed? if the build failed, why?
-The reason is build spec YAML file is not pushed to the repository.
-Push the code changes by **git add, commit, and push**. **Repeat** steps from 2 through 4.
 6. You will also be able to view detailed information about your build in CloudWatch Logs.
 You can complete this step by visiting the AWS CodeBuild console.

 7. In this step, you will verify the **_WebAppOutputArtifact.zip_** file that AWS CodeBuild built and then uploaded to the output bucket.
 You can complete this step by **visiting** the **AWS CodeBuild console** or the **Amazon S3 console**.

 **_Note:_** Troubleshooting CodeBuild - Use the [information](http://docs.aws.amazon.com/codebuild/latest/userguide/troubleshooting.html) to help you identify, diagnose, and address issues.